pivotal/docs-tap/scst-store/install-scst-store.md

     Where:

     * `--values-file` is an optional flag.
-Only use it if you want to customize the deployment configuration.
+Only use it to customize the deployment configuration.
     * `VERSION` is the package version number.
 For example, `1.0.2`.